-Paul is a "Distinguished Fellow" of the prestigious International Academy of Mediators and has earned entry into the National Academy of Distinguished Neutrals.
-He is also one of only 105 mediators listed in British-based Who's Who Legal: Mediation.
-In his home state, Paul is a "Credentialed Distinguished Mediator," the highest designation of the Texas Mediator Credentialing Association.
-He is the author of many articles on coverage mediations, including "The Art of Mediation of Coverage Disputes", published in 2018 by the American Bar Association [download here].
-And he is a frequent speaker at national programs for policyholders, carriers and lawyers on settling coverage disputes.
+Paul is President-Elect and a "Distinguished Fellow" of the prestigious International Academy of Mediators and now sits on its Board of Governors.
+He is a member of the National Academy of Distinguished Neutrals and 1 of only 105 US mediators listed in British-based Who's Who Legal: Mediation.
+In his home state, he is a "Credentialed Distinguished Mediator," the Texas Mediator Credentialing Association's highest distinction.
+He has authored many articles on coverage mediations, including "The Art of Mediation of Coverage Disputes" published by the American Bar Association [download here] and is a frequent speaker at national programs on settling coverage disputes.

 Paul's background gives parties confidence that he understands the issues (so they pursue settlement instead of educating a mediator) and that their positions are intelligently conveyed and challenged.

 He understands insurance.
-Paul has tried cases seeking and opposing coverage and dealt with a wide-range of issues and policies.
-He is in "Best Lawyers in America®" in Insurance Law, is a "Super Lawyer®” honoree in Insurance Coverage and ADR and has been a leader in the national coverage bar.
+Before becoming a neutral, Paul tried cases seeking and opposing coverage and dealt with a wide-range of issues and policies.
+His hundreds of coverage mediations and arbitrations as a neutral have exposed him to even more.
+Paul has been a leader in the national coverage bar and is repeatedly listed in "Best Lawyers in America®" in Insurance Law, and as a "Super Lawyer®” honoree in both Insurance Coverage and ADR.

 He understands business disputes.
-As trial partner in a major firm, Paul tried cases ranging from securities and tax to corporate control.
-In fact, in 2003, when already a recognized coverage lawyer, the Austin Business Journal still named him a "Best in the Bar" in Business Litigation.
+As partner in a major firm, Paul tried cases ranging from securities, tax, antitrust, copyright to corporate control before beginning a coverage practice in the 1990s.
+The Austin Business Journal once named him a "Best in the Bar" in Business Litigation.

 He understands trials.
-Starting with a federal trial clerkship, through handling cases around the country as a trial lawyer, appointment to the federal Civil Justice Reform Act Advisory Committee, and now mediating, Paul has a keen sense of strategies at play and what "sells" in a variety of venues.
+From a federal clerkship, through cases around the country as a trial lawyer, and now as a neutral, Paul has a keen sense of trial strategies and evaluations affecting settlement.